 Over the last two decades, new policy space and scope for innovative work have opened up for strengthening decentralized planning and implementation.
 The 73rd and 74th Constitutional Amendment Acts have widened the compass of functioning of rural and urban local governments.
 State Panchayat and Municipal Acts have expanded the powers and functions of local governments.
 District Planning Committees (DPCs) have been established and district planning is being practiced in several States.

 A crucial factor of success of decentralised planning is knowledge and capacity development of Panchayat, Municipal, district / State government functionaries and other institutions in areas such as the following:

 Acts, rules, guidelines, etc. for functioning of institutions of decentralized planning and governance;

-Technical methods, tools and processes useful for the practice of decentralized planning;
+Technical methods, tools and processes for the practice of decentralized planning;

-Good practices and learning emerging from experiments conducted by relevant professional and institutions.
+Good practices and learning emerging from experiments of relevant institutions.

 Therefore, validation, documentation and sharing of all relevant knowledge and information are critical through interaction and communication among practitioners, researchers and other stakeholders.
 This NRCDDP knowledge portal seeks to support such efforts.

 The NRCDDP was launched in 2012 as a part of the Government of India-United nations Joint Programme on Convergence (GoI-UNJPC).
 It continues to be hosted by the Planning Commission and supported by the United Nations Development Programme (UNDP) India.